-The Hill of Tara has been important since the late Stone Age, when a passage tomb was built there.
-However, the site became truly significant in the Iron Age (600 BC to 400 AD) and into the Early Christian Period when it rose to supreme prominence – as the seat of the high kings of Ireland.
-All old Irish roads lead to this critical site.
+The Hill of Tara sites on a north-south limestone ridge two kilometres long and has extensive distant views as well as being prominent in the landscape.
+Over 30 monuments are visible on the Hill and many more are known as the result of detailed geophysical survey.
+The Hill of Tara has been important since the late Stone Age, when a passage tomb was built near its summit.
+However, it was during the Iron Age and into the Early Christian Period when it established its prominence as the seat of the high kings of Ireland.

 County Meath